-Every tank is a little different, but there are a few things that every RV'er should know and do consistently regardless of your specific system.
-Doing these 5 things will dramatically decrease your chances of foul tank odors and backups.
+Every black water holding tank is a little different, but there are a few things that every RV'er should know and do consistently regardless of your specific system.
+Doing these 8 things will dramatically decrease your chances of foul tank odors and backups in your RV black tank.
 That means you can travel in comfort without embarrassing odors and gross repairs.

 Rule 1: Keep your valve closed

-Leaving your black water tank valve open can result in your liquid wastes draining into the sewer while the solid waste gets left behind to clog your tank.
+Leaving your RV black water tank valve open can result in your liquid waste draining into the sewer while the solid waste gets left behind to clog your tank.
 This is known as a pyramid plug and will lead to backups and odors.
 It may also lead to costly repairs.

-Rule 2: Don't allow caustic chemicals or anti-bacterial products in your tank
+Rule 2: Don't allow caustic chemicals or anti-bacterial products in your black water tank

-Your holding tank remains clog and odor-free from naturally occurring bacteria that are present in your tank.
-Killing those beneficial bacteria will increase your chance of odors and backups.
+Your holding tank remains clog and odor-free from naturally occurring bacteria that are present in your RV black tank when you use a product like RV Digest-It.
+Killing these beneficial bacteria will increase your chance of odors and backups.

 Rule 4: Clean your toilets with an RV toilet cleaner